Kässler History, Family Crest & Coats of Arms

 The surname Kässler is a metonymic surname; it is derived from the principle object associated with the occupation of the original holder.
 Further research revealed that the name is derived from the German word "kezzel," which in turn comes from the Old German word "kezzil," which means "kettle" or "cauldron."

 The surname Kässler was first found in Hessen and the Rhineland, where the family became noted for its many branches within the region, each house acquiring a status and influence which was sought by the princes of the region.
 Chronicles first mention Erbo Kesseler of Strasbourg in 1261, and Hans Kesseler of Breslau, Silesia, in 1384.

 Early History of the Kässler family

-Another 183 words (13 lines of text) covering the years 1317, 1571, 1765, and 1803 are included under the topic Early Kässler History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kässler research.
+Another 171 words (12 lines of text) covering the years 1317, 1571, 1765, and 1803 are included under the topic Early Kässler History in all our PDF Extended History products and printed products wherever possible.

 Kässler Spelling Variations

 Spelling variations of this family name include: Kessler, Kessller, Kesler, Kesller, Kesseler, Kesseller, Keseler, Keseller, Kaessler, Kaesler, Kaeseler, Kaesseler, Cessler, Cessller, Cesler, Cesller, Cesseler, Cesseller, Ceseler, Ceseller, Caessler, Caesler, Caeseler and many more.

 Early Notables of the Kässler family (pre 1700)